LocalGovIMS/localgov-ims/creating-an-api-client-from-an-openapi-specification.md

 # Client creation prerequisites

-1. You will need to [create the OpenAPI spec](generating-an-openapi-spec-for-the-localgov-ims-api) for the API you're creating a client for
+1. You will need to [create the OpenAPI specification](generating-an-openapi-spec-for-the-localgov-ims-api.md) for the API you're creating a client for
 2. Not required, but creating a repository for the client code at this stage will help if you wish to create a NuGet package for you client at a later stage

 # Creating a client